Ammar Campa-Najjar: Family

 Campa-Najjar's father Yasser Najjar is Palestinian and his mother Abigail Campa is Mexican American.
 His mother is a practicing Catholic.
-Following the killing of Campa-Najjar's father's parents by Israeli commandos for his grandfather Abu Najjar's involvement in Black September and alleged role in the 1972 Munich Massacre, Campa-Najjar's father Yasser Najjar and his siblings were sent to Cairo by King Hassan II of Morocco.
-The siblings were separated over the following years with Yasser attending school in England before immigrating to the US and obtaining American citizenship.
+Following his parent's deaths, Yasser Najjar and his siblings were sent to Cairo by King Hassan II of Morocco.
+The siblings were separated over the following years with Yasser attending school in England before immigrating to the U.S. and obtaining American citizenship.
 He moved to San Diego in 1981 and earned an MBA from San Diego State University.
 Abigail Campa grew up in the Logan Heights neighborhood of San Diego, and she and Yasser married in the 1980s.
-In 1994, Yasser traveled to Gaza to work for the newly legitimized Palestinian National Authority and explore his family's roots.
-While working for the PNA he was seen as a moderate who advocated for peace.
-In his later years Yasser Najjar was an important internal critic of Palestinian hardliners.
-During his time in Gaza he attempted to counteract the rising influence of Hamas.
+In 1994, Yasser traveled to Gaza to work for the newly legitimized Palestinian National Authority and to explore his family's roots.
+While working for the PNA, he was seen as a moderate who advocated for peace who was an internal critic of Palestinian hardliners in his later years.
+During his time in Gaza, he attempted to counteract the rising influence of Hamas.

-Campa-Najjar's grandfather Muhammad Youssef al-Najjar, known as "Abu Youssef", has been the subject of significant controversy.
-In 1965, while working in Kuwait, Abu Youssef founded Fatah along with Yasser Arafat and other exiled Palestinians.
-He was long believed to have been affiliated with the Munich massacre.
-He was among those targeted in Israeli retribution attacks known as Operation Wrath of God.
-On April 9, 1973 al-Najjar and his wife were killed in their Beirut, Lebanon apartment in Operation Spring of Youth, an Israeli commando raid targeting three Palestinian leaders carried out as part of Operation Wrath of God.
+Campa-Najjar's grandfather Muhammad Youssef al-Najjar, also known as "Abu Youssef", co-founded Fatah alongside Yasser Arafat and other exiled Palestinians working in Kuwait in 1965.
+He was among those targeted in Mossad assassinations following the Munich massacre.
+On April 9, 1973, al-Najjar and his wife were killed in their Beirut apartment in an Israeli raid on Lebanon.
 The attack occurred while their children were home.
-The Israeli commando team was lead future Prime Minister Ehud Barak.
+The Israeli commando team was led by future prime minister Ehud Barak.
 Campa-Najjar and Barak met in Washington, D.C. in October 2019.

-In February 2018, a book published by Ronen Bergman, Rise and Kill First, challenged the historical assumption that those targeted in Operation Wrath of God were actually behind the Munich massacre.
+In February 2018, a book published by Ronen Bergman, Rise and Kill First, challenged the historical assumption that those targeted in "Operation Wrath of God" were actually behind the Munich massacre.
 In 2019 in response to this new information, Campa-Najjar withdrew some of the condemnations he had made against his grandfather.